shneoh/k3s_infra_training/day1/lab2/README.md

 kubectl get nodes
 ```

-* Ensure the Vote App has returned and control plane is functional.
+* Ensure the Vote App and control plane is functional.

 ---